-- 4.43 An increase in demand for water abstraction and treatment resulting from the growth proposed in the Local Plan could result in changes in hydrology at European sites, specifically a decrease in water quality or changes to water levels.
-Depending on the qualifying features and particular vulnerabilities of the European sites, this could lead to likely significant effects on the sites qualifying features. - 4.44 The Humber Estuary SAC, SPA and Ramsar lies north of Bassetlaw District and has hydrological connectivity via the River Trent which forms the eastern boundary of the District.
-However, the SAC and Ramsar are just over the 15km buffer in which significant effects are considered likely, and the SPA is over 25km north.
+- 4.45 An increase in demand for water abstraction and treatment resulting from the growth proposed in the Local Plan could result in changes in hydrology at European sites, specifically a decrease in water quality or changes to water levels.
+Depending on the qualifying features and particular vulnerabilities of the European sites, this could lead to likely significant effects on the sites qualifying features. - 4.46 The Humber Estuary SAC, SPA and Ramsar site lie north of Bassetlaw District and have hydrological connectivity via the River Trent which forms the eastern boundary of the District.
+However, the SAC and Ramsar site are more than

+15km away and the SPA is over 25km north.
 In addition, the River Trent is a main river with several large settlements along it.
-Therefore, it is not considered the Local Plan alone will result in likely significant effects upon this European site.
+In addition, it is noted that Natural England did not raise any concerns about hydrological impacts in response to consultations on both the HRA of the January 2020 Draft Bassetlaw Plan or the November 2020 Draft Bassetlaw Plan.
+Therefore, it is not considered likely that the Local Plan alone will result in likely significant effects on these European sites; however it is not possible to rule out likely significant effects in combination with other plans at this point.